kodeyeen/omp/README.md

 3. Build it depending on your system (see the section below).
 4. Add the compiled file to the `gamemodes` folder of your server.
-5. Install and configure the latest [Gomponent](https://github.com/kodeyeen/gomponent).
+5. Install and configure the [Gomponent](https://github.com/kodeyeen/gomponent).

 Now if you run the server and connect to it you should see the message "Hello, world!"